 - Comfortable over a larger range of temperatures because of breathability

-- Excellent choice for desert conditions and/or when using reliable shelter
+- An excellent choice for desert conditions and/or when using a reliable shelter

 - Worthless at insulating once it gets wet (it flattens when wet and loft is what is necessary for insulation)

 - Takes forever to dry once wet—forget about it on the trail!